-Bondi beach features some of the most captivating works of art in Australia.
+Bondi Beach features some of the most captivating works of art in Australia.
 The length of the waterfront has an array of hundreds of sculptures from different talented artists across dozens of countries.
-Below are some of the more curious pieces.
+Below are some of the more unique pieces.

 4. Macquarie University Sculpture Park in Sydney

 You’ll find over 130 sculptures featured in the 126-hectare parkland within the university campus.
 Macquire University houses the largest sculpture park in Australia.
 The natural surrounding is home of numerous art sculptures that aren’t just visually stunning, but interactive as well.
 You’ll find the art pieces scattered across the park and a few hidden in the fauna.
 Over two dozen of the pieces were created by the late Errol Davis, one of the most renowned artists in Australia, some of the metal sculptures are a bright contrast in the parkland atmosphere.
 While the brilliant colour attracts most of the park visitors, it tends to confuse them when they revisit; the art piece can be spun on its base so anyone returning to the art’s location will have their sense of direction confused.

 5. Rundle Mall Pigs in Adelaide